UNetbootin? What does that mean…? It means in fact Universal Netboot Installer.

-UNetbootin create bootable Live USB drives for every distributions without burning a CD.
-Running on Windows, Linux, and Mac OS X.
+UNetbootin allows you to create bootable Live USB drives for Windows and other Linux distributions without burning a CD.

 Tutorials & Help